Bedrock-OSS/bedrock-wiki/docs/loot/recipes.md

 To override a recipe in a lower-listed pack, the recipe type and identifiers must both match.
 The override file can be named and located in any way — only the contents matter.
 Partial overrides are not accepted in recipes; the entire recipe must be redefined.

 ::: warning
-Overrides only work if the type is an *exact* match.
+Overrides only work if the recipe type is an *exact* match.
 In most cases, a mismatch results in a new recipe created alongside the existing one.

 If attempting to construct an override that converts between the two crafting recipe types, an error will be thrown.
 To circumvent this, first copy the vanilla definition into the pack.
 Next, set the `"tags"` for that file to `[""]`; this effectively disables the recipe.
 Finally, set up a new file as the other crafting recipe type, choosing a different identifier to avoid the error.
 :::